orionsoti/ANDIE/README.md

 >
 > *Accessed via:* Transform menu
 >
-> *Testing:* Tested rotating the image both before and after applying other filters, orientation remains the same after export and saving.
+> *Testing:* Tested rotating the image both before and after applying a mixture of filters, colours and transform effects.
+Orientation remains the same after export and saving.
 >
-> *Errors:*
+> *Errors:* No known errors
 ---

 **Flip**